 - Present the agenda.

-- Agile product ownership in a nutshell provides a good baseline to start a discussion with.
-Identify what you would like to do more, what you are currently missing, what you don’t understand, what you don’t want to adapt.
+- Agile product ownership in a nutshell provides a good baseline to start a discussion.
+Identify what you would like to do more, what you are currently missing, what you don’t understand, and what you don’t want to adopt.
 It provides a good platform from which you can collect on the virtual board the team dilemmas and gaps.

 - Collect the topics, review and classify them together, and prioritize them.
 Now you have an initial backlog of the PO forum to start with.

-- Summarize and track any decisions and/or experiments resulted from the forum and follow-up on them at the next meeting of the forum.
-One of the activities we encourage is that POs will join other team’s ceremonies and see how their PO walk through a sprint planning or a review meeting or any other activity, so they can get expose to other practices and provide feedback to each other.
+- Summarize and track any decisions and/or experiments resulting from the forum and follow up on them at the next meeting of the forum.
+One of the activities we encourage is that POs will join other team’s ceremonies and see how their PO walk through a sprint planning or a review meeting or any other activity, so they can get exposed to other practices and provide feedback to each other.

-At the end this forum is a great supporting team, when one can understand that his/her challenges may be common and get tips and best practices from others to experiment and implement, as well as a great platform for long term discussions, improvements and continuance learning.
+In the end, this forum is a great supporting team when one can understand that his/her challenges may be common and get tips and best practices from others to experiment and implement, as well as a great platform for long-term discussions, improvements, and continuance learning.